Xcerm01/IMPACTECH/README.md

 Alternatively (if you are using the interactive version of IMPACTECH_CZ, available at http://147.251.124.213:3838/sample-apps/impactech/), please cite:

-Černý, M., Gajdoš, M., & Bruckner, M. (2021).
+Cerny, M., Gajdos, M., & Bruckner, M. (2021).
 IMPACTECH_CZ - interaktivní model socioekonomických dopadů energetické transformace (IMPACTECH_CZ - an interactive model of the socio-economic impacts of the energy transition).

 ### License